-It’s impossible to burp your baby when he’s asleep, right?
-Wrong!
+Is it possible to burp your little one when he’s asleep?
 Learn exactly how to burp a sleeping baby using these effective techniques.

-We all know to burp a baby after feeding, but what do you do if the baby falls asleep?
+We all know to burp a baby after a feeding, but what do you do if he falls asleep?

-Here’s the thing, too: It’s okay if your baby doesn’t belch a loud one after a feeding.
-Because you’ll find that the simple act of even trying to get him to burp can often be enough.
+To start, it’s okay if he doesn’t belch a loud one after a feeding.
+Because the simple act of even trying to get him to burp can often be enough.

-But that also doesn’t mean that you lay him down immediately and avoid burping altogether, no matter how sleepy he is.
+But that also doesn’t mean that you lay him down immediately and avoid burping altogether.
 Because I also learned that you don’t need to wake him up to burp, only to end up with a cranky baby who can’t fall back asleep.

 1. Hold your baby upright for a few minutes

-Sleep deprivation in the middle of the night meant I had zero inclination to burp my baby for hours on end.
-In fact, I simply limited burping time to five to ten minutes—I’d literally look at the clock and set him down five minutes after feeding.
+Sleep deprivation in the middle of the night meant I had zero inclination to burp my baby for as long as I usually do during the day.
+In fact, I simply limited burping time to five minutes—I’d look at the clock and set him down five minutes after feeding.

 Sometimes I got a burp, while other times I didn’t.
-I learned it was actually more important that I was holding him upright.
+I learned that it was more important that I was holding him upright.

-Yes, gently patting his back helps move the air bubbles up, increasing your chances of burping your sleeping baby.
-But even if he doesn’t, holding him upright will at least help his food move down to his tummy and decrease the chances of spit-up.
+Yes, gently patting your baby’s back can help move the air bubbles up, increasing your chances of gas release.
+But even if he doesn’t, holding him upright, or even in a semi-upright position, can help move the food down to his tummy, offer comfort, and decrease the chances of spit-up.

-So, whether he burps or not, make it a habit to set aside five minutes post-feeding just to hold him upright.
-Those few minutes will help him feel more comfortable once you finally put him down—even if he won’t burp at night.
+So, whether you see a sign of discomfort or not, make it a habit to set aside five minutes post-feeding to hold him upright.
+Those few minutes can help him feel more comfortable once you finally put him down—even if he didn’t burp.

 2. Move as you hold your baby in your arms

-Want to do more than just pat your baby for a burp?
+Want to do more than just hold your baby’s head up and pat his back for a burp?
 Try moving around slowly and gently as you hold him in your arms.
-This can help move the gas along where simple patting isn’t cutting it.
+This can help move trapped air along where a gentle pat isn’t cutting it.
 The plus side?
 This gradual movement likely feels soothing to your baby as well!

 As I say in my ebook, How to Get Your Baby to Sleep Without Being Held: